PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 After which we will aim for a new set of learning objectives:
 1. Identify relevant real-world input required for situational awareness & reinforcement learning.
 2. Identify cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.
-3. Using situational awareness & reinforcement learning to respond.
+3. Use situational awareness & reinforcement learning to make a decision and respond with a action.